Close

 Step 1: Make sure your Moza wheelbase and any peripherals that come with it, are all connected to your PC or USB on the wheelbase itself, such as your pedals, handbrakes or shifters.

 Step 2: Make sure you have the correct software and drivers installed for your Moza base to work properly.
 This is via Pit House, Moza’s in-house software.
-This will allow you to adjust any FFB settings for your wheel and check you are on the latest firmware.
+This will allow you to adjust any FFB settings for your wheel and check that you are on the latest firmware.
 Download MOZA Pit House here.

 Step 3: Before getting stuck into the MOZA settings, you need to hit the configure button for iRacing.
-In The Game Launcher of MOZA Pit House, simply find iRacing and hit the configure button.
+In the Game Launcher of MOZA Pit House, simply find iRacing and hit the configure button.
 If the game is not automatically detected, just click “launch from the custom path” and direct Moza Pit House to your iRacing executable file.
 Then, you can hit the configure button, and you are good to go.

 SettingsRecommended Value